 is another option.
 Old coral skeletons cover the floor of these waters, and juvenile fish swim in and out of all the little holes looking for food and shelter.
 Rock outcroppings here are covered with new, healthy corals and sponges, but keep an eye out for and steer clear of black sea urchins.

-A third location to consider is.
+A third place to consider is.
 Right along the coast in about three to 15 feet of water is where you'll find the best snorkeling here.
 It consists of rocks and coral filled with tiny, vibrantly colored fish swimming about.

 A fourth location where you can go snorkeling is Grande-Case Beach.
 Although there is no coral reef here at this beach, it can be a great place for some light snorkeling thanks to the calm waters.
 Withing the sea grass patches and sea weed gatherings you might have a chance to see eagle rays, trunkfish, and cowfish.
-If you want to experience it for yourself, this site is situated in Grand-Case, easily reached by taxi Northeast of central Marigot.
+If you want to experience it for yourself, this site is located in Grand-Case, easily reached by taxi Northeast of central Marigot.

 |Friar's Bay Beach||1.8 mi.
 North of Central Marigot|